jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-spec.md

    5.3.
 For the Speed, the units are either kilometers per hour (kph) or miles per hour (mph)

    5.4.
-For the Energy burnt, the units are either kilojoules (kJ) or Calorise (cal)
+For the Energy burnt, the units are either kilojoules (kJ) or Calories (cal)

    5.5.
 For the Weight the units are either kilograms (kg) or pounds (lb)

    5.6.
-For the Height the units are either centimeters (cm) or feet (ft)
+For the Height the units are either centimeters (cm) or feet/inches (ft/in)

    5.7.
 In all the above cases, numbers shown on the OLED display should be accompanied by units.